-- · hospital,
+- hospital,

 - medical,

 - mental health and substance abuse,

 - prescription drug,

 - dental,

 - vision,

-- short-term disability in Connecticut, if provided by your Collective Bargaining Agreement ("CBA"),
+- short-term disability in Western Pennsylvania, if provided by your Collective Bargaining Agreement ("CBA"),

-- life insurance,
+- life insurance, and

-- accidental death and dismemberment, and
+- accidental death and dismemberment.

-- death benefit for pensioners.

 Each of these benefits is described in detail later in this booklet.